gingerSou1/CAN-Chaos-Fuzzer/README.md

 # CAN Chaos Fuzzer (Arduino UNO R4 WiFi + SN65HVD230)

-**Tagline:** *A red‑team–oriented CAN fuzzing and chaos‑injection toolkit for embedded/avionics‑style networks using Arduino UNO R4 WiFi (RA4M1 CAN controller) + SN65HVD230 transceiver.*
+*A red‑team–oriented CAN fuzzing and chaos‑injection toolkit for embedded/avionics‑style networks using Arduino UNO R4 WiFi (RA4M1 CAN controller) + SN65HVD230 transceiver.*

 > ⚠️ **For authorized lab testing only.** Do not connect to production vehicles, aircraft, or any real system without explicit written permission.
 Bench‑only, isolated bus with proper termination.